Smart Home Energy

 Depending on the type of monitor, it can track electricity consumption coming from a traditional grid and help the adopters of solar analyze the performance of their panels.
 It calculates power generation and usage and, therefore, monitors savings and predicts the return on investment.

 Digiteum team has developed an IoT-based smart energy management system that empowers households, utility companies and energy suppliers with invaluable insights.
 It allows homeowners to monitor and control their electricity usage, calculate and predict spending and detect anomalies in the performance of electric appliances before they become dangerous.
 Learn more about the system in the case study.

 Let's discuss your project

 Smart energy storage

-Energy storage is a relatively new but fast-developing area in this market.
+Energy storage is a relatively new but fast-developing area in this market that have already taken a place among smart home technology trends.
 Apart from a smart panel that provides visibility and insights on household electricity usage, storage systems allow storing extra power for the case of an outage.

-Unlike traditional storages which basically work like batteries and power hardwired circuits, intelligent storage systems provide homeowners with manager capabilities.
+Unlike traditional storage which basically works like batteries and power hardwired circuits, intelligent storage systems provide homeowners with manager capabilities.
 Residents can monitor loads and dynamically choose the preferred circuits to power.

 Solar-enabled homes receive additional benefits from smart storage as it backs up a traditional PV system, helps better explore generated solar power and get a faster return on investment.